diku-dk/futhark/docs/package-management.rst

 A package is uniquely identified with a *package path*, which is similar to a URL, except without a protocol.
-At the moment, package paths are always links to Git repositories hosted on GitHub.
+At the moment, package paths are always links to Git repositories hosted on GitHub or GitLab.
 In the future, this will become more flexible.
 As an example, a package path may be ``github.com/athas/fut-foo``.

 Packages are versioned with `semantic version numbers
 <https://semver.org/>`_ of the form ``X.Y.Z``.
 Whenever versions are